jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 ## Purpose

-Each mathematical optimization solver API has its own concepts and data structures for representing optimization instances and obtaining results; in many cases, however, it is desireable to represent an instance of an optimization problem at a higher level so that it is easy to try more than one solver.
-MathOptInterface (MOI) is an abstraction layer designed to provide a unified interface to mathematical optimization solvers so that, most of the time, no specific knowlege of a solver's API is needed in order to access it through MOI or a modeling interface like [JuMP](https://github.com/JuliaOpt/JuMP.jl).
+Each mathematical optimization solver API has its own concepts and data structures for representing optimization instances and obtaining results; in many cases, however, it is desirable to represent an instance of an optimization problem at a higher level so that it is easy to try more than one solver.
+MathOptInterface (MOI) is an abstraction layer designed to provide a unified interface to mathematical optimization solvers so that, most of the time, no specific knowledge of a solver's API is needed in order to access it through MOI or a modeling interface like [JuMP](https://github.com/JuliaOpt/JuMP.jl).

 MOI has been designed to replace [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl), which has been used by [JuMP](https://github.com/JuliaOpt/JuMP.jl) and [Convex.jl](https://github.com/JuliaOpt/Convex.jl), among others for a number of years.
 This second-generation abstraction layer addresses a number of limitations of MathProgBase.
 MOI is designed to: